 There are no rules about tipping in Amsterdam, as in there are no set guidelines that tourists or travellers need to follow regarding percentages or where and when you do or don't tip, but there are some things worth knowing.
 In general, tipping is at your discretion.
 I can't think of a situation where you are obliged to tip in Amsterdam (or the rest of the Netherlands) other than when you are in a decent (or fancier!) restaurant and you experience good service, but even then I can almost guarantee you will find people who don't consider tipping necessary.

-While there is no tipping culture in Amsterdam like these is in the USA, for example, Amsterdam and the Netherlands are not places where it's offensive to tip.
-What can be strange, however, is tipping when service is bad or non-existent; that's not considered offensive, it's considered a bit daft, and you can understand why.
+While there is no tipping culture in Amsterdam like there is in the USA, for example, Amsterdam and the Netherlands are not places where it's offensive to tip and indeed there are some occasions where it's encouraged.
+What I will say, however, is that tipping isn't always expected and in some cases. not tipping would be considered the norm, especially if you experience bad service or a disappointing experience.

 Generally speaking, in Amsterdam service and hospitality staff are paid enough so that tips are not expected to make up a significant chunk of their income.
 It's also somewhat true that Dutch people are naturally "economical" and don't like to waste their money, or over-spend.
 Yes, I'm trying to find a nice way to say that some Dutchies can be a bit tight, but perhaps I shouldn't sugarcoat it as many nationals joke and talk about this with us.
 I will just add that I have Dutch friends who are tight and Dutch friends who aren't, it's really the same as any other nationality, however, where I have seen that economical good sense (ahem, tightness) show itself quite often is in tipping, or not tipping as the case may be!